 The Delay block can animate the agents either as moving along the specified path or as staying at the specified positions.
 In case the agents are moving, they will cover the full path during the delay time.

 void suspend(double dt) - Suspends this delay for the given timeout dt.

 void suspend() - Suspends this delay.
 Blocks input port - even if delay isn't full.
 Timeouts of agents already being delayed are suspended until the resume() function call.
 Agents which have already finished their delay (and waiting for acceptance at the subsequent block) - are free to exit at any time subsequent block gets ready to consume them.

 void resume() - Resumes previously suspended Delay (if was not suspended, throws error).
 After this method is called, all timeouts of agents being delayed are resumed, thus their timeouts totally get increased by amount of time spent between suspend() and resume() calls.
 Unblocks input port if there is a room for incoming agents.

 Agent resume(Agent agent) - resumes previously suspended Delay (if was not suspended, throws error).

 Agent suspend (Agent agent) - suspends this delay for the given timeout dt.

 boolean isSuspended() - Returns suspended status of this Delay block: true, if the Delay is suspended, false - if not.

-double getDelayTime(agent) - Returns the initial (chosen) delay time calculated for the given agent in this Delay.
+double getDelayTime(agent) - Returns the initial (chosen) delay time calculated for the given agent in this Delay (it considers possible delay prolongations by the extendDelay() function calls).
 In case of PULL protocol, the actual delay may be greater - when subsequent block cannot accept outgoing agents immediately.

 double getElapsedTime(Agent agent ) - Returns the time spent by the given agent in this Delay.
 In case of PULL protocol, the returned value may exceed getDelayTime() - when subsequent block cannot accept agents immediately.